AVpres/homebrew-formulae/README.md

-# AVpres’ Homebrew Formulae
+# AVpres’ Homebrew/Linuxbrew Formulae

-Homebrew / Linuxbrew formulae
+## Table of Contents

+- openLTSF
+- openLTO

+---

+Copyright 2017 by Reto Kromer and released under a [CC BY](https://creativecommons.org/licenses/by/4.0/) Licence.